-From these points it becomes clear that the western approach to separate reality into theory/ practice (or knowledge/ skills) and particularly to cancel out subjective experience from both empirical knowledge and practical actions is not applicable to indigenous worldmaking.
-From this vantage point, we might refrain from mere theoretical, academic assessments of practical reality without at the same time enacting this reality.
-One of the strongest benefits and correcting forces from indigenous worldmaking is that it truly requires to live through theoretical ideas, to enact getting-in-connection, to honestly ask the others.
+From these points it becomes clear that the western approach to separate reality into theory/ practice (or knowledge/ skills), and particularly the western tendency to remove subjective experience from both empirical knowledge and practical actions is not applicable to indigenous world-making.
+From this vantage point, we should learn to refrain from mere theoretical, academic assessments of practical reality without at the same time enacting this reality.
+One of the strongest benefits and correcting forces provided by indigenous worldmaking is that it truly requires living through theoretical ideas, to enact getting-in-connection, to honestly ask the others

-Feeling whole as our natural state
+Being whole as our natural state

-The social, economic, ritual, and cosmological practices described above are not only formal.
+The social, economic, ritualistic, and cosmological practices described above are not only formal.
 They are always experiences.
-And experiences are not neutral, they are emotional, and as such they have existential experiential values.
-Indigenous practices are intended to make the participants feel whole.
+And experiences are not neutral, they are emotional, and as such they produce existential values.
+Indigenous practices are intended to make all participants feel whole.
 Indeed, as various surveys show, members of indigenous societies on average show a remarkable satisfaction with their lives.
 The state of estrangement from the world and the ensuing existential angst, which is so predominant in western societies are relatively unknown in animistic societies.

-To be allowed to be alive in ecological balance makes humans feel whole - although it requires some tough cuts on individual freedom of self-realisation and choice (due to the frequent cultural practices to restrict egocentric behaviour).
-All meaningful behaviour intends increase - and because increase is no abstract category (as "growth" in western thinking), but a relational term, it must be an experience.
-There is no rightful action in the indigenous cosmos which is disruptive on the level of the own self -- or viceversa.
-This explicitly does not exclude personal hardships, which are ecologically necessary (necessary for the fertile whole to function).
-But it excludes the trauma of separation and of shutting down individual experiences in order to align with a world which has to function according to abstract principles.
+To be allowed to be alive in ecological balance makes humans feel whole - although it requires some tough cuts on individual freedom of self-realisation and choice (due to cultural practices to restrict egocentric behaviour).
+Meaningful behaviour intends increase.
+Because increase is no abstract category (as "growth" in western thinking), but a relational term, this increase is also a subjective experience.